Dental Fillings Durham, NC

 Can you replace my metal fillings with white fillings?

 In some cases, Dr. Blaylock may be able to remove an old metal filling and replace it with a more natural-looking “white filling”.
-If the tooth’s structure has been compromised, it may be best to restore it with a dental crown that will cover the tooth like a cap.
+If the tooth’s structure has been compromised, restoring it with a dental crown that will cover the tooth like a cap may be best.

 Schedule an Appointment